Category Archives: Learn Spanish Online

 SOY v ESTOY

-Introduction to Ser and Estar
+Introduction to Ser and Estar in the 1st person

-Video clip, Vocabulary, Worksheet + Online Quiz.
+Video clip, Vocabulary, Soy + Estoy Worksheet + Online Quiz.

-Soy is the 1st person of SER in the Present Tense.
+Soy is the 1st person of SER.

 Estoy is the 1st person of ESTAR